Ayaanmoh/beautiful-jekyll/random.md

 ### Skills

 * Proficient in Python
-* Experience in developing full stack applications with Javascript.
+* Experience in developing full stack applications with Javascript and MongoDB
 * Dabbled with deploying my applications and configuring pipelines on Microsoft Azure.

 Other: